japanese literature

 Genre: Fiction

-• The informer
+• The word book

-• Realm of the dead
+• The tales of the Heike

 • The tale of Genji